haocai1992/proteinpy/README.md

 vec = contact.get_vector(atom1='3eiy.A.3.ARG.CA',\
 						 atom2='3eiy.A.12.LYS.CB')
 ```
-### Network
+### Use `Network` class to explore interaction network in protein structure
 In protein structure, every atom interaction with other atoms and forms a interaction network.
 I created a `Network` class to represent this network:
 ```
 # protein contact network.
 network = parser.network
 ```
-I used [`NetworkX`](https://github.com/networkx/networkx) to store network data, and also to explore special shapes, for example water tetrahedrons, pentagons, and hexagons within this network:
+I use Python's [`NetworkX`](https://github.com/networkx/networkx) package to store network data, and also to explore special shapes, for example water tetrahedrons, pentagons, and hexagons within this network:
 ```
 # entire network of all atom-atom contacts.
 allnet = network.allnet